 The first type of methods create a model for each studied class.
 The focus of the methods remains on one individual class at a time.
 The samples in each class fall into a closed class space.
 Moreover, the shape of the space is characteristic of the class modeling method used whether the width of the class space is determined by the confidence level applied.

 An object can be assigned to one class, to more than one class, or not assigned (outlier).
-Examples of these are Soft Independent Modeling of Class Analogies (SIMCA) (Ballabio 2013); Potential function methods (POTFUN) (Forina, 1991) and Unequal variance methods (UNEQ) ).
+Examples of these are Soft Independent Modeling of Class Analogies (SIMCA) (Ballabio 2013); Potential function methods (POTFUN) (Forina, 1991) and Unequal variance methods (UNEQ) Massart 1986).

 On the other hand, simple discrimination methods create a boundary between classes, so that they always assign each object to the class to which it most likely belongs.
 The limits can be linear or not.
 These cannot detect samples that do not correspond to any of the classes (outliers).

 The aim of these discrimination methods is to find optimal boundaries between all given classes by maximizing the difference between them.
 A new object will always be assigned to one class, namely, to the class to which it is the most similar.
 This is why, these types of methods cannot be used for outlier detection, as they cannot detect samples which do not belong to any of the classes.
 The simplest method is the one based on the FC, the Fisher linear discriminant method.
-Other examples include: Discriminant partial least squares (D-PLS or PLS-DA) Ballabio, 2013, K-Nearest Neighbors Analysis (k-NN) (Kramer, 2013), Support Vector Machines (SVM), Linear Discriminant Analysis (LDA)Tharwat, Quadratic Discriminant Analysis (QDA).
+Other examples include: Discriminant partial least squares (D-PLS or PLS-DA) (30, 31) (, K-Nearest Neighbors Analysis (k-NN)32 ), Support Vector Machines (SVM) (Cristianini et al. 2000), Linear Discriminant Analysis (LDA)(Tharwat et al. 2017), Quadratic Discriminant Analysis (QDA) (Wu et al. 2022).

-In this work, the SIMCA and PLSDA methods were used.
+In this work, the SIMCA and PLSDA methods were used and compared.

 Materials and Methods